mhrdq8i/docs/docs/Programming/rust/rust-ofbk-summ.md

 - The other difference between `mut` and shadowing is that because we’re effectively creating a new variable when we use the `let` keyword again, "we can change the type of the value but reuse the same name"

+## Chapter 04

+### [The Stack and the Heap][heap-stack]

+Many programming languages don’t require you to think about the stack and the heap very often.
+But in a systems programming language like Rust, whether a value is on the stack or the heap affects how the language behaves and why you have to make certain decisions.

+### [What Is Ownership?][rustownership]

+Ownership is a set of rules that govern how a Rust program manages memory.

+### [Ownership Rules][ownershiprules]

+- Each value in Rust has an owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.

+### [Variable Scope][variablescope]

 ## Chapter 07

 Rust module system

-- _Packages:_ A Cargo feature that lets you build, test, and share crates
+- *Packages:* A Cargo feature that lets you build, test, and share crates
-- _Crates:_ A tree of modules that produces a library or executable
+- *Crates:* A tree of modules that produces a library or executable
-- _Modules and use:_ Let you control the organization, scope, and privacy of paths
+- *Modules and use:* Let you control the organization, scope, and privacy of paths
-- _Paths:_ A way of naming an item, such as a struct, function, or module
+- *Paths:* A way of naming an item, such as a struct, function, or module

 ### Paths for Referring to an Item in the Module Tree